Maca is a Gift from a Lost Civilization

 Black maca powder (Lepidium meyenni), also called Peruvian Ginseng, has been a popular herbal supplement in the West for years now.
 It has reached such a wide audience that many people now recognize its name.

-This can be illustrated by the fact that the second most looked for the item in our search bar on this site has been for Maca.
+This can be illustrated by the fact that the second most looked for the item to buy in our search bar on this site has been for Maca.
 That fact alone is why we started looking for a prime source of the stuff to put on offer.

 What is Maca?